2nd Infantry Division (Belgium): Second World War

-By May 20, first contact was made with German units.
-An early German probe with armoured cars towards Ghent in the sector of the 5th regiment of the line was repulsed using T-13 tank destroyers and effective artillery fire, destroying multiple German armour.
-A German attack on the 6th of the line succeeded in capturing some of the forward bunkers using flamethrowers, but was checked when Belgian artillery fire neutralized their supporting guns.
+By May 20, the first contact was made with German units.
+An early German probe with armoured cars towards Ghent in the sector of the 5th regiment of the line was repulsed using T-13 tank destroyers and effective artillery fire, destroying German armour.
+A German attack on the 6th of the line succeeded in capturing some of the forward bunkers using flamethrowers but was checked when Belgian artillery fire neutralized their supporting guns.

 Early May 21, the 6th of the line performed a successful counterattack re-capturing some of the lost bunkers.
 German attacks in the afternoon, supported by heavy guns and the Luftwaffe were repulsed due to effective co-ordination with the 4th artillery regiment and reinforcements from the 28th line regiment and divisional reserves.

 Despite an earlier counterattack by reinforcements from the 4th division and a few tanks, the Germans had more success on the lines of the 5th regiment.
 Both its 1st and 3rd battalion were pushed back to their second lines, some companies only narrowly escaping encirclement.

 By 22 May, the Germans reached the English Channel, cutting the British, Belgian and remaining French armies off.
 The Belgians were ordered to retreat a third time.
 The 2nd Division was sent to a sector at the Lys-Bruges canal, near Hansbeke.
 This time, the 28th of the Line took up the primary position to give the 5th and 6th some time to recuperate.
 As the Belgians dug in, some counterattacks and artillery duels were fought to keep the approaching Germans from organising an early attack.

 As the Lys battle unfolded, the 2nd Division was spared the worst as the main German breakthrough took place to its south.
 By the end of 26 May the Belgian front along the Lys was crumbling, and the 2nd was ordered to retreat yet again towards an improvised defensive line covering Bruges.
 Except for some strafing by the Luftwaffe, its regiments did not see action due to the Belgian capitulation on the 28th.

-At least 242 officers, NCO and enlisted were killed in action.
+At least 242 officers, NCOs and enlisted were killed in action.